jayapriya054/Database-Analysis-and-Automation-for-an-Online-Toy-Store-using-SQL/README.md

 Traffic Analysis helps to understanding where the customers are coming from and which channels (email, social,search,direct) are driving the highest quality traffic

 USE CASES:
-1.Analysing search data and investing in the campaigns that gives stronges CVR conversion rates.
+1. Analysing search data and investing in the campaigns that gives stronges CVR conversion rates.
-2.Comparing user behaviour pattern across traffic sources to inform creative strategy.
+2. Comparing user behaviour pattern across traffic sources to inform creative strategy.
-3.Identifying opportunities to identify the wasted spend by company /sacel high conversion traffic.
+3. Identifying opportunities to identify the wasted spend by company /sacel high conversion traffic.

 ## Website Performance Analysis
 Website Performance analysis is performed to understand which pages are seen the most by users, to identify where to focus on improving the business

 USE CASES:
-1. Fingind most viewed pages by the customers.
+1. Finding most viewed pages by the customers.
 2. Identifying the most common entry pages to the website- the first thing a users sees.
 3. To understand how those pages perform the business objectives for above two cases.